faris-sait/reddit-persona-generator/README.md

 This tool takes Reddit profile URLs as input, scrapes the user's public posts and comments, and generates structured user personas that include demographics, motivations, behavioral patterns, personality traits, and cited sources.

+## 💡 Bonus Concept
+Inspired by this project, I also conceptualized a business tool that scrapes customer reviews from e-commerce apps and provides clear sentiment insights using Gemini LLM.

 ## 📋 Features

 - **Reddit Data Scraping**: Extracts posts and comments from Reddit user profiles